 If I decorate glasses can I wash them?

 Projects like glasses can be washed with warm soapy water, rinsed and left to dry but should not be submerged in water or put in the dishwasher.
 Warm water may cause the Powertex to soften but will harden again when cool.

 Are Powertex products safe for use with candles?

-It’s hard to get to a Powertex workshop at the moment so I have started a Powertex Facebook group where I’m sharing more tips, articles and project ideas.
-To get the group started, for a short time I am opening up my Facebook group to readers of this blog.
-It’s a great place to ask your Powertex questions and get some tutor tips.
+It’s harder to get to a Powertex workshop at the moment but I have a Powertex Facebook group to share tips, articles and project ideas.
+It’s a great place to ask your Powertex questions and help others with their Powertex projects.
 Join in here.
 Not on Facebook?
 Sign up to my newsletter instead to keep in touch.